What to Avoid as a Manager When Giving Orders

 - Which of the possible approaches do you perceive you will take?

-- What are the benefits to your approach?
+- What are the benefits of your approach?

 - What are some of the potential risks?